 Board Action: Waiver Granted.

 13. Zoning Bylaws, Article 5, Section 5.3.17 – The Applicant requires a waiver from the building step back requirements of this section, which requires an additional seven and one half (7.5) foot step back beginning at the fourth (4th) story along the street frontage.

+Board Action: Waiver Granted.